01. From Files To Databases

 Replacing data atomically by renaming files

 Many problems are solved by not updating data in-place.
 You can write a new file and delete the old file.
+Not touching the old file data means:

 2. Concurrent readers won’t get half written data.